The key to effectively communicating with clients and potential leads is to relay the necessary information in a format that they like.

 Benefits of video content

 As mentioned, by having video content as a part of your law firm’s web design, you’ll be catering to clients who prefer the dissemination format over text.
 You’ll also have content that has a higher engagement and shareability potential than long-form articles.
-Having high-quality video content also positively impacts your search engine rankings, which is a great bonus if you also have an ongoing SEO strategy.
-Creating great videos also boosts your brand awareness and fosters a deeper emotional connection with your target audience.
+Having high-quality video content also positively impacts your search engine rankings, which is an excellent bonus if you also have an ongoing SEO strategy.
+Creating great videos also boosts brand awareness and fosters a deeper emotional connection with your target audience.

 How do I get started?

 You can work with video production experts to ensure your vision will come to life exactly the way you want it to.
-Effective video content marketing isn’t just about making a slapdash video and calling it a day.
+Compelling video content marketing isn’t just about making a slapdash video and calling it a day.
 Factors like video and sound quality, production quality, editing, sound direction, etc., affect whether a user will consume your content.
 Your goal is to create videos that users will watch and share with their social circles.

 If you’re determined to keep your video production in-house, put together a team of creatives with a solid portfolio and considerable experience in video creation.
-Prior experience working with a law firm is not needed but is useful since they would have some idea of what quality and style is expected of them.
+Prior experience working with a law firm is not needed but is helpful since they would have some idea of what quality and style is expected of them.

 If you’re in the early stages of planning your video content marketing strategy, here are a few key questions you need to answer.